mbhall88/TAC3_Report/manuscript.md

 aim being to show that the more samples in the analysis, the lower the number of variants the caller can find.

-The evaluation will again follow a similar method to the [Simulated data](#simulated-data).
+The evaluation follows a similar method to the [Simulated data](#simulated-data).
 The truth for this analysis, however, is a bit more complicated.
 In the process of developing an evaluation framework, we produced a python package called `varifier` (<https://github.com/iqbal-lab-org/varifier>).
 Briefly, for precision, `varifier` creates 'probes' for each variant in the VCF, using the genome the variants we called with-respect-to.
 It then maps these probes to the truth genome for the sample and determines the distance between the variant component of the probe and the part of the truth genome it maps to.
 For recall evaluation, `varifier` collects all differences in the pairwise alignment between the truth and VCF-reference genomes.
 Probes are created for these differences (based on the truth genome) and they are mapped to an augmented version of the VCF-reference genome, which has had the variants applied to it.
 The mappings are then evaluated in the same way as for precision.
 As `pandora compare` calls variants for each sample with respect to an inferred best approximation sequence for all samples, creating the set of truth variants is slightly different.
 We perform a pairwise alignment for all pairs of samples and collect all the